whitevanillaskies/whitebloom/docs/deferred_work.md

 ```

 Agentic clusters are optional and require an explicit agent pass.
 Spatial clusters can run locally with no external dependencies.
 The two are kept separate in the schema so consumers can use either or both.

-## Recent boards on the start screen

-A "recently opened" list on the start screen, similar to Photoshop's recent documents.

-**Storage.** A new `userData/recent-boards.json` file (separate from `settings.json` to avoid the renderer overwriting it on settings save).
-Each entry is `{ path: string, openedAt: string }`.
-Capped at 15 entries, deduplicated by path — reopening a board moves it to the front.

-**Recording.** The `board:open` IPC handler (main process) appends to the list on every successful open.
-This covers workspace boards, standalone `.wb.json` files, and promoted quickboards equally.
-Transient quickboards are intentionally excluded — they already appear as "Unsaved quickboards."

-**IPC.** A new `app:list-recent-boards` handler returns the list.
-Renderer calls it alongside `app:list-transient-boards` when landing on the start screen.

-**UI.** A "Recent boards" section in the start screen main area, above the existing "Unsaved quickboards" section.
-Each tile shows the board name (from filename), the containing directory, and a relative time ("2 days ago").
-Clicking a tile calls the same `openBoardByPath` path as the transient board tiles — error handling if the file has moved or been deleted is already in place.

-**Key files to touch:** `src/main/services/recent-boards-store.ts` (new), `src/main/ipc/register-board-ipc.ts`, `src/main/ipc/register-app-ipc.ts`, `src/preload/index.ts`, `src/renderer/src/App.tsx`, `src/renderer/src/components/start-screen/StartScreen.tsx`.

 ## Leaf modules (third-party canvas widgets)